qupa-project/qupa-lang.github.io/p/latent-access-optimisations.md

 ## Abstract

-When CPU registers/stack values are reused instead of needing reloading this can decrease the number of read operations necessary.
-Similarly if you hold computation results in registers, and only write the value to memory when necessary some writes may not need to be performed as values get over written.
+When CPU registers/stack values are reused instead of reloading variable values there can be a decreased number of instructions performed, and loads required.
+Similarly if you hold computation results in registers, and only write the value to memory when necessary some writes may not need to be performed as values get over written, or are never parsed/accessed by address.

-These two effects combined with only allocating memory when accessing the address of the element is necessary can completely remove some function variables from the heap and instead they are completely resolved within registers/stack values without any extra processing or analysis required.
+These two effects combined with only allocating memory when accessing the address of the element is necessary - can completely remove some variables from the heap and instead they are completely resolved within registers/stack values without any extra processing or analysis required.

 ## Asumptions

 These optimisations presume:

-1. _Single-threaded Execution_ - hence if they are used in a multithreaded environment they can cause unexpected behaviour.
+1. _Single-Threaded Execution_ - hence if they are used in a multithreaded environment they can cause unexpected behaviour.
 However this does not mean that they cannot be used for multithreaded applications, instead if means that consideration about multithreaded concurrency is required when implementing a program using these optimisations, such as marking points where the values should be flushed, or any caches should be droped.
-2. _Single parse_ - a given function should be compiled in a single sweep.
+2. _Single Parse_ - a given function should be compiled in a single sweep.
 This means affects can only be accounted for linearly, hence in a section of code where looping occurs assumptions or known information may be discarded.
 3. _Functional Independance_ - all functions are compiled only knowing their own behaviour, and cannot affect the behaviour of other functions and instead may only assume information provided during earlier stages of compilation (i.e. function signatures).
 Hence one function does not know what will occur to any value parsed to another.
 Hence when pointers are parsed to other functions, all known information about the pointer's value is lost.

+The draw backs created from these assumptions can be reduced by adding higher level constructs such as variable synchornisations points when values are shared by address across threads.
+Marking certain function arguments as being immutable, hence they will not affect the value of any parsed pointers.

 ## Background

-Throughout this article the focus is on LLVM-IR level of abstraction.
+Throughout this article, the focus is on LLVM-IR level of abstraction.
 This has been chosen due to it's high proximity to assembly and thus machine code - however it still maintains a relatively high level of readability, thus making explinations and examples simpler.

 ### About LLVM-IR